scylladb/scylla-api-client/README.md

 ## Tests
-pytest is used for writing and executing tests to run tests you can execute:
+pytest is used for writing and executing tests, to run tests you can execute:
 ```
 pip install -r dev-requirements.txt
 pytest -s -v tests/